Seneca-ICTOER/OSM620v1/docs/Assignments/assignment1.md

 ## Investigation 3: Virtual Private Networking (VPN)

 In this investigation, you will configure a VPN service on *srv1*.
-This will allow *laptop1* to log into the local HQ network over the Internet and access internal office resources like *srv2* from outside the office..
+This will allow *laptop1* to log into the local HQ network over the Internet and access internal office resources like *srv2* from outside the office.

 ### Before You Begin

 Only the following VMs need to be turned on: